 TGaz Editor: Modify the text in P98L8to13:

-Each availability window nominally contains a single poll, which should poll all ISTAs assigned to the availability window.
+Each availability window typically contains a single poll , where the RSTA should poll all the ISTAs assigned to that availability window.
 If the available bandwidth is insufficient to allow for the polling of all ISTAs assigned to the availability window with one poll, the RSTA shall indicate that one or more extra polling/sounding/reporting triplets can be expected within the availability window (see example in Figure 11-36b and Figure 11-36c).
-All instances of polling/sounding/reporting triplets must be completed before the end of the availability window
+All instances of polling/sounding/reporting triplets must be completed before the end of the availability window.